ios-xr/bgpfs2acl/README.md

     Voila!
 Bgpfs2acl tool is up!
 Make some flowspec rules and check changes in access lists and interfaces.
     After that you can use usual **docker stop** and **docker run** to stop and run the container.

+    You can always check that you container is running:

+    ```
+    [ncs5501:~]$ docker ps
+    CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS              PORTS               NAMES
+    59a9927a1733        bgpfs2acl           "/bin/sh -c 'source s"   3 weeks ago         Up 3 weeks                              bgpfs2acl
+    ```